-Check-in: Thursday, July 14 6:00 - 9:00 PM Weigh-in: Thursday, July 14 6:00 - 9:00 PM Judging: Saturday, July 16 8:00 AM
+Check-in and Weigh-in: Thursday, July 20, 6:00 to 8:00 PM Judging: Saturday, July 22, 8:00 AM

-Co-Superintendents: Ashley Anderson, Mike Roths, Theresa Toews Assistant Superintendent:
+Co-Superintendents: Mike Roths & Theresa Toews

-- 1. Read GENERAL RULES, LIVESTOCK RULES, HEALTH REQUIREMENTS, AND LIVESTOCK SALE. - 2.
+- 1. Read GENERAL RULES, ANIMAL ELIGIBILITY AND LIVESTOCK/PROJECT AUCTION. - 2.
 Exhibitor will be limited to a total of two market animals and two breeding gilts. - 3.
-Animals requiring 4-H tags will be tagged according to current county tagging guidelines. - 4.
-Gilts and barrows may be shown in the Market Hog class.
+Animals requiring 4-H tags will be tagged according to current county tagging guidelines. - Gilts and barrows may be shown in the Market Hog class.
 Barrows must be physically castrated to show. - 5.
 Swine will be weighed at the time of unloading. - 6.
 Registration papers for both market and breeding are required at weigh-In. - 7.
-Tack is to be unloaded in separate area, not in unloading area during check-in. - 8.
-If you plan to sell a Market Swine at the Livestock Auction, you must enter for the sale by the respective deadline.
-Refer to Livestock Sale section - 9.
-Animals that do not make the minimum weight will show in an underweight class and will not be eligible to show for Grand or Reserve Grand Champion Market Hog.
-They will not be allowed to sell in the Livestock Auction. - 10.
-Superintendents reserve the right to call for an inspection of an animal or animals by the Fair Veterinarian. - 11.
-Feeding of animals in wash pens will not be allowed. - 12.
-Water at the wash rack will be turned off at 2:00 PM on sale night. - 13.
-Swine will be inspected by Fair Veterinarian when unloaded.
+Tack is to be unloaded in separate area, not in unloading area during check-in. - Animals that do not make the minimum weight will show in an underweight class and will not be eligible to show for Grand or Reserve Grand Champion Market Hog.
+They will not be allowed to sell in the Livestock/Project Auction. - 9.
+Superintendents reserve the right to call for an inspection of an animal or animals by the Fair Veterinarian. - 10.
+Feeding of animals in wash pens will not be allowed. - 11.
+Water at the wash rack will be turned off at 2:00 PM on sale night.

+- 12. Swine will be inspected by Fair Veterinarian when unloaded.
 All hogs need to be clean at the time of inspection.
-If Fair Veterinarian is unable to inspect an animal due to mud, the hogs will need to be taken off the fairgrounds, cleaned and return to vet check-in by the respective check-in time. - 14.
+If Fair Veterinarian is unable to inspect an animal due to mud, the hogs will need to be taken off the fairgrounds, cleaned and return to vet check-in by the respective check-in time. - 13.
 All swine will show by breeds regardless of the number of entries.
 All swine declaring a breed must show pedigree/registration paperwork at check-in.